ampache/ampache/README.md

   * json
   * simplexml (optional)
   * curl (optional)

-* For FreeBSD The following modules must be loaded:
+* For FreeBSD The following php modules must be loaded:
   * php-xml
   * php-dom

-* MySQL 5.x
+* MySQL 5.x / MariaDB 10.x

 ## Upgrading

-If you are upgrading from an older version of Ampache we recommend moving the old directory out of the way, extracting the new copy in its place and then copying the old /config/ampache.cfg.php, /rest/.htaccess, and /play/.htaccess files if any.
+If you are upgrading from an older version of Ampache we recommend moving the old directory out of the way, extracting the new copy in its place and then copying the old /config/ampache.cfg.php, /rest/.htaccess, /channel/.htaccess, and /play/.htaccess files if any.
 All database updates will be handled by Ampache.

 ## License